chrisruffalo/ose-gitlab/README.md

 ## Variables
 Used in this guide are several variables (identified by `code` formatting and by the `${` and `}` tokens).
 When encountered in this guide you should recognize that these values should be changd specific to your local environment.

+* `gitlab instance name` = the name of the gitlab instance you will be running (default: 'gitlab')
+* `gitlab external ssh port` = the port that will be available for external SSH access (default: '32222')
+* `external hostname` = the hostname that your gitlab address will be externally accessible from (usually relative to your OpenShift 'cloud domain').
 * `your user name` = the name of the user that you are logging into the Web UI or the `oc` command with.
 * `your project` = the project namespace that your GitLab application will reside under in OSE.
 Not to be confused with the "openshift" and "default" namespaces.
 * `nfs server` = the fqdn, accesible from internal to your OSE instance, of the NFS server you are using to store shared information.

 ## Fundamentals
 The purpose of this repository is to explain how to get [GitLab CE](https://about.gitlab.com/) running on [OpenShift Enterprise 3](https://www.openshift.com/enterprise/).
 This guide makes use of some basic OSE concepts and uses the [official GitLab CE](https://hub.docker.com/r/gitlab/gitlab-ce/) docker image.